Arcellx Announces Clinical Data to be Presented at the 62nd American Society of Hematology (ASH) Annual Meeting

 About Arcellx, Inc.

 Arcellx is a clinical-stage biopharmaceutical company developing adaptive and controllable cell therapies for the treatment of patients with cancer and autoimmune diseases.
 The Arcellx vision is to utilize our novel proprietary platform to bring superior cell therapies to more patients through the care of academic and community practices worldwide.
-More information can be found at arcellxdev.wpengine.com.
+More information can be found at www.arcellx.com.

 Contact: